Unpriortized Autoencoder For Image Generation: Related Works

-\section{Related works}
+\section{Related Works}

-\jy{Most} studies of generative models using an autoencoder assume a specified prior distribution of latent variables.
-In addition to trying to minimize the reconstruction error, they basically perform a regularization on \jy{the latent distribution}.

-A typical study, \textit{variational autoencoder} (VAE) \cite{kingma2013vae}, performs regularization to minimize the KL divergence between the distribution of latent variables and the assumed prior using a variational approximation by maximizing the evidence lower bound (ELBO).
+A typical study, \textit{variational autoencoder} (VAE) \cite{kingma2013vae}, performs regularization to minimize the KL divergence between the distribution of latent variables and the assumed prior by maximizing the evidence lower bound (ELBO).
 Another study, \textit{adversarial autoencoder} (AAE) \cite{makhzani2015aae}, uses adversarial training.
-The encoder is considered as a generator of the latent variables from the aspect of adversarial training and it is learned to imitate the prior distribution, which acts as a regularization for the latent distribution from the aspect of autoencoder.
-The \textit{Wassertein autoencoder} (WAE) \cite{tolstikhin2018wae} generalizes AAE by performing regularization using the Wasserstein distance.
+The encoder is considered as a generator of the latent variables and it is learned to imitate the prior distribution, which acts as a regularization for the latent distribution.

-These studies have a drawback in that they must assume a prior in advance of training and must force \jy{the latent distribution} into a specific form.
-Normalizing flow \cite{rezende2015normalizingflow} approaches this problem by allowing a more flexible \jy{latent distribution} to be applied to posterior sequences of invertible transformations.
-Inverse autoregressive flow \cite{kingma2016iaf} provides a more flexible distribution by applying an autoregressive transform between latent variables to the transformation of normalizing flow.
-And there are various studies that modified or extended the normalizing flow \cite{papamakarios2017maf, huang2018NAF, dinh2016RealNVP}.
+These studies have a drawback in that they must assume a prior in advance of training and must force the latent distribution into a specific form.
+Normalizing flow \cite{rezende2015normalizingflow} approaches this problem by allowing a more flexible latent distribution to be applied to posterior sequences of invertible transformations.
+And there are various studies that modified or extended the normalizing flow \cite{kingma2016iaf, papamakarios2017maf,huang2018NAF,dinh2016RealNVP}.

-In recent years, many studies have been conducted to obtain a more flexible prior.
-Stick-breaking VAE \cite{nalisnick2017stick} has a stochastic latent dimensionality by transforming the standard normal distribution which is commonly used as a prior, into a stick breaking process \cite{ishwaran2001stick_breaking_process}.
-VAE with VampPrior \cite{tomczak2017vamp} uses the aggregated posterior of the trainable pseudo input as the prior to obtain a flexible prior from the data during learning.
-Learning prior for AAE \cite{wang2018learingPirorAAE} adopts a code generator in an AAE to obtain the prior distribution which expresses the data well.

-Generative Moment Matching Networks (GMMN) \cite{li2015gmmn} learns mapping from a uniform prior distribution to data distribution.
-Similar to our work, GMMN can be used in an autoencoder to implicitly estimate \jy{the latent distribution}.
-In this case, GMMN learns mapping from a uniform prior to latent distribution.

-In order to \jy{make an autoencoder into a generative model, we explicitly estimate the prior from the given data using an additional network named as latent density estimator (LDE).
-Unlike previous studies that regularize the latent distribution by assuming or learning a specific prior in advance, we estimate explicit form of the probability density of the latent variables using LDE.
-Also, we train an autoencoder by using the structural characteristics of an undercomplete autoencoder to learn salient representation of data.}
+Unlike previous studies, the latent density estimator (LDE) learns the prior by estimating an explicit form of the probability density of the latent variables .
+In our method, the latent vector is sampled from a latent distribution $p_{\lambda}(z)$ estimated by LDE.